pingcap/docs/sync-diff-inspector/shard-diff.md

 # sync-diff-inspector divides the data into multiple chunks based on the primary key,
 # unique key, or the index, and then compares the data of each chunk.
-# Compares data in each chunk.
-Uses "chunk-size" to set the size of a chunk.
+# Uses "chunk-size" to set the size of a chunk.
 chunk-size = 1000

 # The number of goroutines created to check data